GoogleCloudPlatform/community/tutorials/joomla-on-compute-engine.md

 ## Sending email from Joomla!

-Google Compute Engine doesn't allow outbound connections on ports 25, 465, and
+Compute Engine doesn't allow outbound connections on ports 25, 465, and
 587. To send email from your instances, you must use a partner service, such as [SendGrid][sendgrid].
-SendGrid offers customers of Google Compute Engine free or paid packages with costs that vary by monthly email volume.
+SendGrid offers customers of Compute Engine free or paid packages with costs that vary by monthly email volume.

 ### Getting a SendGrid account